LastInLine/Quibbles/README.md

   - Make the stock workspace indicator button unclickable or replace the stock indicator with a custom version that leads directly to hidden workspaces.
 Customizable to accommodate multiple visible workspaces and layouts.
 - **Eliminate the mouse barrier to the right of the quick settings icons**
   - Finally go where you've never gone before (to the right monitor at the very top).
+- **Add the current temperature and conditions after the clock**
+  - Adapted from the delightfully elegant [Weather O'Clock](https://github.com/CleoMenezesJr/weather-oclock) by Cleo Menezes Jr.
 - **Change the lockscreen clock font and size**
   - Improve the lockscreen appearance with a simple change.
 - **Unblank the lockscreen**